 Viscose manufacturing requires sodium hydroxide, which Tencel / Lyocell does not need.
 Regarding the finished products, lyocell clothing is more breathable and moisture-absorbent than viscose and other synthetic fibers.

 Does lyocell shrink?
-You can typically expect your new lyocell garment to shrink a little on the first wash.
+Typically, your new lyocell garment can shrink a little on the first wash.

 In general, you’ll note the importance of knowing the source or manufacturers of the lyocell product you want to purchase.
 The source will determine the level of sustainability of the product.
 For instance, Tencel is a well-known lyocell brand that clothing brands patronize for its transparency and sustainable practices producing some of the most sustainable fabrics.